 A postcard depicting the original Tabor Academy building (now the Marion Town Hall) on the left, and the Elizabeth Taber Library on the right (click to enlarge)

 She housed her Academy in two Victorian structures on the corner of Spring and Main Streets in Marion.
 She also built a large home for herself and the family of her first Headmaster.Through her will, she charged the school always to improve itself: “… the character of the school should be gradually elevated and its scope enlarged [to serve] youth of all portions of the country ….”

 Tabor Academy, 1904 (click to enlarge)

-Tabor Academy served students from the Town of Marion and surrounding communities like Wareham, Rochester, and Mattapoisett, and from time to time a few young men boarded at the school.
+Tabor Academy served students from the Town of Marion and the surrounding communities Wareham, Rochester, and Mattapoisett.From time to time a few young men boarded at the school.
 The majority of students were young women, however, and the school prospered and grew for about twenty years.

 Headmaster Walter H. Lillard, 1924